CP-Unibo/sunny-cp/README.md

 However, the user can check the soundness of a solution with the command line option `--check-solvers`.
-In particular we recommend the usage of this option for haifacsp and minisatid which installed version are bugged.
+In particular we recommend the usage of this option for haifacsp and minisatid (they current versions are indeed bugged).

 ## Features